The Indestructibles: Terminology

 Egyptologist Toby Wilkinson explained the naming as apt metaphor in Egyptian ideology.
 "Circumpolar stars are a very good metaphor for the afterlife because when viewed, they never seem to set: they simply rotate around the pole star.
 They are the undying stars, or in Egyptian terminology, the Indestructibles, a perfect destination for the soul of the dead king," he said in 2001.

 The context for this is the Egyptian belief that Ra (the sun god) was given birth to by Nut (the sky goddess).
 Nut was pictured as a naked female spread across the sky, and identified with the Milky Way - the legs formed by the bifurcation at Deneb in Cygnus, and the head by the swelling at Gemini.
 The head of Nut passes below the horizon about 75 minutes after the sun on the spring equinox, and at the same point on the horizon, "consuming" Ra, who was symbolically reborn 272 days later on the morning of the Winter solstice, on the same declination as Deneb.

 Astronomy

-About 4,500 years ago, the Egyptians believed that the unmovable area the stars encircled by 10 degrees each, was heaven in the sense that it was the place of the afterlife.
+About 4,500 years ago, the Egyptians believed that the immovable area the stars encircled by 10 degrees each, was heaven in the sense that it was the place of the afterlife.
 The pole star at the time was Thuban (Alpha Draconis).